-In a nutshell, Roofing Contractors Indianapolis are responsible for planning, designing, and orchestrating the entire construction project.
+In a nutshell, roofing contractors are responsible for planning, designing, and orchestrating the entire construction project.
 They are the architect or engineer who takes the blueprints and sets the development stage, negotiating contracts with subcontractors and suppliers, supervising construction employees, and overseeing any changes that may need to be made during the project.
 The General Contractor essentially ‘manages’ the project.
 There are some key differences between general contractors and their sub-contractors.
 A General Contractor must have a large staff to include several design specialists and a large variety of subcontractors and sub-contractors.
 General Contractors must also set up and maintain a large facility such as a shop or manufacturing floor to perform all the necessary work, including materials gathering, bids reviewing and designing the project, testing and inspecting the project, and eventually approving it for completion.

 A critical distinction between a General Contractor and a Handyman is that Handymen are licensed professionals.
 All licensed Handymen have had a certain amount of training, typically one year of professional experience working under another professional such as a plumber, roofer, electrician, etc. The general contractor does not have this level of training and is considered an inexperienced contractor.
 In addition, the General Contractor does not have insurance coverage like the handyman does because he/she is regarded as an unlicensed contractor.
 So, in essence, a licensed professional (such as a plumber) is responsible for any resulting injuries during a job.